Conservation laws and quantum error correction: towards a generalised matching decoder: Conservation laws and quantum error correction

 A system symmetry implies that we can decode using minimum-weight perfect matching by pairing events on a smaller subset of stabilizer generators.
-This due to the fact that we may obtain different defect parity conservation laws if we concentrate on specific error models $\mathcal{E} \subset\mathcal{P}^{\otimes n}$.
+This is due to the fact that we may obtain different defect parity conservation laws if we concentrate on specific error models $\mathcal{E} \subset\mathcal{P}^{\otimes n}$.
 This can qualitatively change the way we design decoders.
 We note that the definition for a materialised symmetry $\Sigma$ given earlier, see Eqn.~(\ref{Eqn:MatSymmetry}), will trivially satisfy the relationship for a system symmetry, Eqn.~(\ref{Eqn:SystemSymmetry}), for any error model.
 In this sense, a system symmetry represents a generalisation of the definition for a materialised symmetry proposed earlier.

 Let us take the XZZX code as an example~\cite{Bonilla-Ataides:2021}.
 The code has a single stabilizer operator for each face of a square lattice, see Fig~\ref{Fig:XZZX}.
 The XZZX code is specalised to correct for dephasing noise where the error model $ \mathcal{E}^Z $ is generated by single-qubit Pauli-Z operators.
-The XZZX is locally equivalent to the standard surface code via single-qubit rotations.
-However, unlike the surface code, under an infinitely biased-noise model, $\mathcal{E}^Z$, the XZZX code demonstrates one-dimensional system symmetries.
+The XZZX code is locally equivalent to the standard surface code via single-qubit rotations.
+However, unlike the surface code, under an infinitely biased-noise dephasing model that introduces Pauli-Z type errors only, $\mathcal{E}^Z$, the XZZX code demonstrates one-dimensional system symmetries.
 We show the stabilizer generators that multiply to give one such symmetry by the hatched faces in the figure.
 Given that the product of these terms commutes with Pauli-Z errors, these symmetries satisfy Eqn.~(\ref{Eqn:SystemSymmetry}).